laicasaane/FuzzySharp/README.md

 Refined version of original [FuzzySharp](https://github.com/JakeBayer/FuzzySharp).
 The original one looks abandoned.

-From the included brenchmarking tests comparing random words of 3 to 64 random chars to Fastenshtein implementation.

 Benchcmark results FuzzySharp, Fastenshtein and Quickenshtein:

 Random words of 3 to 64 random chars (LevenshteinSmall.cs):